Financial-Times/origami/README.md

 ## Markup

 The following markup is the simplest but requires JavaScript to work and does not support custom share icons or icon labels.
-If your project requires either of those features see the [full markup](#full-markup) seciton.
+If your project requires either of those features see the [full markup](#full-markup) section.

 ```html
 <div data-o-component="o-share"